hellory4n/libtrippin/README.md

 If you have debug builds make sure you have `DEBUG` defined (it doesn't change a whole lot but i mean why not)

+If you get an error about the `round` function make sure you have `-lm` in your flags

 ## Example

 Look at the examples folder for something comprehensible